 On average, half of people consider there to be tension between men and women in their country (51%).
 2 in 5 do not think there is tension between the genders in their country (41%).

-% A great deal / some tension

-% Not much / no tension

 Those in cities and those outside of cities.